nhsconnect/prm-practice-migration-data-pipeline-prototype/pracmig-create-datasync-task/README.md

 - `DATASYNC_TESTER_LAMBDA_NAME`: the resource name of the lambda; can be found as an output of the DataSync tester lambda stack
 - `DATASYNC_TASK_ARN`: the DataSync Task's ARN; can be found as an output of the DataSync Task stack

+_NOTE: The CLI command to invoke the lambda is asynchronous - you will need to check the CloudWatch logs or the DataSync Task's execution status to verify whether the test was successful._

 ### Troubleshooting

 #### SSH access to EC2 instances in mock source supplier stack